-Family-friendly Nevada?
-Casinos and scandals dominate perceptions of Nevada, but there is actually much more to this state than adult-only pursuits.
+There are so many amazing places to visit in Nevada.
 Get outside and experience the beautiful lakes and red rocks!
 Take a road trip to discover historic silver mining ghost towns and ancient fossils.
 Discover the family-friendly side of the Las Vegas Strip.
-Here are Trekaroo’s top ten things to do in Nevada with kids.
+Here are Trekaroo’s top things to do in Nevada with kids.

 Lake Mead and Lake Mohave are the central focus of Lake Mead National Recreation Area, one of Nevada’s most popular water sport playgrounds.
-The lakes offer year-round water recreation plus scenic drives and shaded picnic grounds.
+The lakes offer year-round water recreation in the Mojave desert plus scenic drives and shaded picnic grounds.

 One of the best things to do in Nevada is get outside!
-Red Rock Canyon National Conservation Area is less than a twenty minute drive from Las Vegas but feels like a world away.
+Red Rock Canyon National Conservation Area is less than a twenty-minute drive from Las Vegas but feels like a world away.
 Wild burros roam the shoulders of the park’s 13-mile scenic loop drive.

 Summer temperatures are usually over 100 degrees so if you dare to explore during this time of year, be sure to head out early and take plenty of water.
 Temperatures in the winter are much cooler and often ideal for hiking.

 This engineering marvel is a must-see stop in Nevada.
 The Powerplant Tour is the best choice for most families.
 After learning about the dam and riding an elevator into the depths of the plant, you’ll see how it produces energy using massive hydroelectric generators.

-7. Visit the State’s Capital, Carson City.
+4. Visit the State’s Capital, Carson City

-Nevada’s capital city plays host to a number of year round events designed to give families a plethora of sightseeing options.
+Nevada’s capital city of Carson City plays host to a number of year round events designed to give families a plethora of sightseeing options.
 My family loved the Children’s Museum of Northern Nevada.
 This hands-on museum includes plenty of imaginative play, while teaching about the state’s history.

 Travel just south of Carson City to Discovery Kid-Friendly Carson Valley: The Hidden Nevada

-6. Discover Reno and Virginia City.
+5. Discover Reno and Virginia City

 Have some candy lovers?
 Make a reservation for a tour of Kimmie Candy Factory.
 On a hot day, cool off in the beautiful Truckee River at Whitewater Park.
-If they weather is nice, visit animals at Animal Ark Wildlife Sancuary or Sierra Safari Zoo.
+If the weather is nice, visit animals at Animal Ark Wildlife Sancuary or Sierra Safari Zoo.

 The Virginia and Truckee Railroad brings passengers on a narrated tour through the Comstock mining region.
 Families love touring Ponderosa Mine to get a glimpse of the mining practices of the time.
 Make sure to wander into the shops around town for homemade treats and unique souvenirs.

-5. Adventure in Lake Tahoe
+6. Find Adventure in Lake Tahoe

-4. Explore Great Basin National Park
+Explore Great Basin National Park

 Arrive at Great Basin National Park by taking a road trip down historic US Route 50.

-2. Explore Ely
+9. Explore Ely

-Garnet Hill, about 4 miles Northwest of Central Ely, is an area famous for its dark red garnets found in volcanic rock.
+Garnet Hill, about four miles Northwest of Central Ely, is an area famous for its dark red garnets found in volcanic rock.
 Children can visually search the ground for small garnet stones throughout the area.
 Their dark color contrasts with the soil making them easy to see.

-1. Vegas Baby, Vegas
+10. Vegas, Baby, Vegas